Enhance marketing intelligence with AI-integrated data

 How to Calculate Breakeven ROAS

-Start by calculating your profit margin, which is the percentage of revenue that remains after accounting for all variable costs (like product costs and shipping).
+Start by calculating your profit margin, which is the amount of revenue that remains after accounting for all variable costs (like product costs and shipping).
 The formula for profit margin is:

 Profit margin = (Revenue - Cost of goods sold (COGS) / Revenue × 100